 How often is Financial Aid Satisfactory Academic Progress evaluated?

-CFASAP will meet at the end of the academic year following the Committee on Academic Standards' review of student grades.
+CFASAP will meet at the end of the academic year following the Academic Standards Committee's review of student grades.

 What are the criteria and standards used to measure progress?